-Since words can be used to mean more than they contain, there is always meaning left over, a surplus of meaning that, among other things, causes the content over time to change, sometimes dramatically.
-For instance, the word nice originally meant "Ignorant, not knowing anything," that <n> being related to the <n> in several other negative words like none (vs. one) and never (vs. ever).
-But the Oxford English Dictionary shows how over the centuries nice has gone through an astonishing array of changing senses: "Ignorant; wanton, lascivious; elegant, smart; strange, rare; lazy; effeminate; delicate; over-refined; coy, modest; shy, unwilling; fastidious, hard to please; precise, careful; refined, cultured; hard to apprehend; subtle, small; slender, thin; trivial; full of danger" - and today "Agreeable, kind," often little more than an affirmative grunt.
+Because words are used to mean more than they contain, there is always meaning left over, a surplus of meaning that, among other things, causes the content to change over time, sometimes dramatically.
+For instance, the word nice originally meant "Ignorant, not knowing anything"; that <n> is related to the <n> in several other negative words like none (vs. one), neither (vs. either) and never (vs. ever).
+The Oxford English Dictionary shows how over the centuries nice has gone through an astonishing array of changing senses: "Ignorant; wanton, lascivious; elegant, smart; strange, rare; lazy; effeminate; delicate; over-refined; coy, modest; shy, unwilling; fastidious, hard to please; precise, careful; refined, cultured; hard to apprehend; subtle, small; slender, thin; trivial; full of danger" - and today "agreeable, kind," often little more than an affirmative grunt.

-While that surplus of meaning constantly urges change, content constantly urges conserving the status quo - especially in our modern world of dictionaries, teachers (much of whose effort is given over to trying to slow down the rate of change), language gurus, and the increasing accumulation of written English in print libraries and other storage systems.
+While that surplus of meaning constantly urges change, content constantly urges conserving the status quo - especially in our modern world of dictionaries, spelling checkers, teachers (much of whose effort is given over to trying to slow down the rate of change), and the increasing accumulation of written English in print libraries and other storage systems.

-That surplus of meaning also causes the form and content of the word's parts to fade, to slide out of focus as the meanings created with the word dominate the content of the word and its parts.
-This dominance urges the spread of polysemy "Many senses" - as in perfect's 16 and set's 90 - and causes a dimming of the content of its parts, like the prefix (per- "Thoroughly" and the base fect "To make or do."
-Getting students back to the root senses is an act of discovery and refocusing.
-To point out this root sense of "To make or do thoroughly" uncovers the senses of the prefix and base and thus provides a mindful mnemonic for remembering (and seeing the historical reason for) not only the content of the word, but also its structure and spelling.
+As the meanings created with the word dominate its content and parts, that surplus of meaning also causes the form and content of the word's parts to fade, to slide out of focus.
+This dominance urges the spread of polysemy "Many senses" - as in perfect's 16 and set's 90 - and causes a dimming of the content of its parts, like the prefix (per-"thoroughly" and the base fect "to make or do."
+Getting students back to the root senses is an act of refocusing.
+To point out the root sense of perfect, "to make or do thoroughly," uncovers the senses of the prefix and base and thus provides a mindful mnemonic for remembering (and seeing the historical reason for) not only the content of the word, but also its structure and spelling.
 It is not just a case of seeing what; it's also seeing how and why.
 It is a case of highlighting the content of words enough to slow down readers who are used to making instantaneous meaning from them.
-So the language arts teacher is indeed cast in a role like that of the poet: making the familiar strange, making the normally transparent word at least temporarily translucent.
+So the language arts teacher is indeed much like the poet - making the familiar strange, making the normally transparent and fleeing word temporarily still and translucent.

-Beyond the recovery of lost root senses, as with the prefix (per- and the bound base fect in perfect, much more lies hidden for the students to discover in their native English language.
+Beyond the recovery of lost root senses, as with the prefix (per- and the bound base fect in perfect, much more lies hidden for in the students' native English language for them to make explicit.
 There are a myriad of unrecognized connections - similarities and contrasts - within that familiar language and between that language and others.
 These relationships and patterns can provide unities and simplifications that cast a new light on old words.